Photo from an advertisement for Adrenaline Ampoules in the 1909-10

 The medicine is still used in Europe and rarely in the U.S. The solution is still available, yet terbutaline inhalers were taken off the U.S. market in 2001.

 It was available as a solution for nebulization and as an MDI.
 The solution came in a small, dark brown bottle with a bright orange nipple adapter to draw up the recommended 0.3cc of solution to mix with 0.3cc normal saline.
 It was the bronchodilator of choice during the late 1970s and 1980s.
-It was phased out as Albuterol gained acceptance during the 1980s and early 1990s.
-In 2010 production of Alupent was discontinued.
+The inhaler was white.
+The inhaler was phased out as Albuterol gained acceptance during the 1980s and early 1990s.
+In 2010 production of Alupent was discontinued altogether, mainly due to the acceptance of albuterol as a stronger and safer medicine. .

 |Figure 5 -- Ventolin inhaler.
 Like the inhaler|